catiffles/wdi_6_js_demo_objects/README.md

 ## LAB

-Redo the Car Lot Lab above using the Factory pattern. __Do all your work in the cars_factory_pattern branch__
+Redo the Sponge Bob code using the Factory pattern.

 ## Demo